felixleopoldo/benchpress/README.md

 ![Benchpress](figures/benchpress.jpg)

-A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow benchmarks of structure learning algorithms for graphical models.
+A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for flexible and reproducible benchmarks of structure learning algorithms for graphical models.
 The documentation is found here https://benchpressx.readthedocs.io.

 ## Reqirements